vstirbu/fsm-as-promised/README.md

   // err.trigger - the event that triggered the error
   // err.current - the current state of the state machine
   // err.message - described bellow...
-});
+  // err.pending - an object containing the description of intra-state pending transitions });
 ```